FOSSIL FREE BUILDINGS

 Elements of our Campaign

 In California, the Building Decarbonization Coalition is supporting a number of policies that promote all electric, carbon free buildings.
-In 2019, we invite local partners to join us to advance the following policies, as one of the most impactful climate measures that Silicon Valley cities can take, focusing first on preventing new buildings from becoming natural gas dependent.
+We invite local partners to join us to advance the following policies, as one of the most impactful climate measures that Silicon Valley cities can take, focusing first on preventing new buildings from becoming natural gas dependent.

 Learn more by clicking on a topic below.